jordo1138/fastapi-x402/README.md

 ```

 **Why CDP?** Mainnet payment settlement requires authenticated access to blockchain infrastructure.
 CDP provides reliable, scalable blockchain access with the security needed for production applications.

+**Note**: Based on the official Coinbase x402 Python implementation, facilitator requests currently use simple HTTP without authentication headers.
+CDP credentials may be stored for future use but are not currently required for facilitator API calls.

 ## 🧪 Testing